Robcaze1980/-Berkeley-DA-Bootcamp--SQL-MODULE-Pewlett-Hackard-Analysis/README.md

 ------------------
 ## OVERVIEW OF THE ANALYSIS

-This analysis was based in SQL querries to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program in Pewlett Hackard.
+This analysis was based on SQL queries to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program in Pewlett Hackard.

 ## RESULTS

-After retrieving the employee table from the company's database, we found 300,024 records since 1985-01-01.
-Same amount of employee numbers exist as well, so in total, we can conclude has been 300,024 employees at Pewlett Hackard.
+After retrieving the employee table from the company's database, we found 300,024 records from 1985-01-01.
+The same number of employee numbers exist as well, so in total, we can conclude there has been 300,024 employees at Pewlett Hackard.

-Using SQL we have identified next quantity of employees by deparments:
+Using SQL we have identified the next quantity of employees by departments:

 ### GRAPH 1: Employees distribution by Department